Sedai Logo

 That’s powerful, but it’s not the same thing as a system that understands why it acted, what changed as a result, and how that should influence the next decision.

-And without that understanding, LLM-based systems can easily break in real-world environments.
+And without that understanding, LLM-based systems can easily break when put to the test.

 How Context Graphs Support Autonomy